Epson Tour: 1999–2007

 From 1999 through 2007 the top five leading money winners at the end of each season earned full membership in the following season's LPGA Tour.
 Starting with the sixth-ranked player at the end of the season, ten additional Futures Tour players who are not already members of the LPGA, automatically advanced into the LPGA Final Qualifying Tournament, bypassing the sectional qualifying tournament.

 2008–2010

 Beginning in 2008 the process for promotion to the LPGA Tour was changed.
 The top ten leading money winners at the end of the season gain membership on the LPGA Tour for the next season, with those finishing in the top five positions gaining higher priority for entry into events than those finishing in positions six through ten.
 Finishers in positions sixth through ten still have the option to attend LPGA Qualifying School to try to improve their membership for the following season.

-2011–present
+2011–2023

 Beginning in 2011, the promotion process was changed slightly to allow the next 24 players, excluding current LPGA members, after the top ten qualifiers to automatic entry into Stage III of the LPGA Qualifying Tournament.

+2024–present

+Beginning in 2024 the top fifteen leading money winners at the end of the season gain membership on the LPGA Tour for the next season, with those finishing in the top ten positions gaining higher priority for entry into events than those finishing in positions eleven through fifteen.